Asian stocks fall for 2nd day after new Wall St record

-BEIJING (AP) — Asian stock markets declined for a second day Tuesday after Wall Street hit a new high on tech stock gains and the World Bank raised its forecast of Chinese economic growth.
+BEIJING (AP) — Asian stock markets declined for a second day Tuesday as investors looked ahead to U.S. employment data for indications of possible inflation pressures.

 Market benchmarks in Shanghai, Tokyo and Hong Kong retreated.

-Overnight, Wall Street's benchmark S&P 500 index rose 0.2% as gains for Facebook, Nvidia and other tech stocks offset losses for other industries.
+Overnight, Wall Street's benchmark S&P 500 index rose 0.2% to a record as gains for Facebook, Nvidia and other tech stocks offset losses for other industries.

 Investors are swinging between optimism about a global economic recovery underpinned by coronavirus vaccinations and worry that central banks might feel pressure to withdraw stimulus to cool rising inflation pressures.

-Traders are watching U.S. jobs data due out Friday for signs of whether the labor market “will start to show initial signs of heating” after the Federal Reserve said it might move up the target date for raising interest rates, Anderson Alves of ActivTrades said in a report.
+Traders are watching U.S. jobs data due out Friday for signs of whether the labor market “will start to show initial signs of heating,” Anderson Alves of ActivTrades said in a report.

+The Federal Reserve says it believes a rise in prices of oil and other commodities is temporary, but wage increases can be more lasting.

 Also Tuesday, the World Bank raised its forecast of China’s economic growth this year to 8.5% from its April prediction of 8.1%.
 The Washington-based lender said a full recovery requires progress in vaccinations against the coronavirus.